Mix the yeast, sugar and water in a jug and leave to rest until foamy (approximately 10 minutes).

 If using a mixer: Combine all ingredients for the Schiacciata dough into a mixer.
 Mix on the second speed until the dough is smooth and elastic (approximately 5 minutes).
 It should pull away from the sides of the bowl.

 Preheat the oven to 230°C conventional oven/ 210°C fan-forced (450° Fahrenheit/Gas 8).
 Adjust metal racks to the lowest groove of the oven.
-Line 2 large shallow baking trays with non-stick baking paper and grease generously with sesame oil.
+Line 2 large shallow baking trays with non-stick baking paper and grease generously with canola oil.

 Lightly dust the inside of a large, clean bowl with flour (large enough to hold dough that is double in size).
 Place the dough inside the bowl and rub extra virgin olive oil on top.
 Cover with a damp tea towel and leave to rest in a warm place for 2 hours or until the dough has doubled in size.